nikolak/RESTool/README.rst

 which you probably already have installed, but if you can not get the app to run try installing visual c++ 2008 redistributable from the link above.

-You can find the latest stable build here: http://nikola-k.github.io/RESTool/
+You can find the latest stable build here: http://nikola-k.github.io/RESTool/ or on the releases page https://github.com/Nikola-K/RESTool/releases

 Windows Vista and up are supported.
-Tested on Windows 7 32bit.
+Tested on Windows 7 32/64bit, and Windows 10 Technical Preview 64bit

 OS X
 ----
-Apple OS X distribution is packed as a .app package and can be downloaded here: http://nikola-k.github.io/RESTool/
+Apple OS X distribution is packed as a .app package and can be downloaded here: http://nikola-k.github.io/RESTool/ or the releases page https://github.com/Nikola-K/RESTool/releases

+Tested on OS X 10.9 Mavericks

 Linux